 Oxford, Kelmscott, Broadway.
 The coach leaves Oxford Railway Station at 11.00am.
 Begin in the Ashmolean Museum – a treasure-house of art and artefacts from many civilizations.
 Kelmscott is the most evocative and best known of the houses associated with William Morris.
 It looked to him as if it had ‘grown up out of the soil’, and became his spiritual as well as his family home.
 It now holds an outstanding collection of his possessions and works: furniture, original textiles, pictures, books, carpets, ceramics and metalwork.
 All four nights are spent in Broadway.

-Rodmarton, Sapperton, Owlpen.
+Rodmarton, Selsley, Cotswold Farm.
 The first commission for Morris and Co was from architect G.F.
-Bodley for stained glass for All Saints Church on the Cotswold hills, which therefore contains work by Burne-Jones, Rossetti, Madox Brown, Philip Webb and Morris himself.
-Owlpen Manor, untouched since the 17th century, was sympathetically restored for the Mander family by craftsmen with sensitive respect for the past vernacular.
-In contrast, Rodmarton is one of the last country houses to be built and furnished in a traditional style, by hand with local stone, local timber and local craftsmen.
-Nearby Sapperton became home to several members of the Cotswolds group including Gimson and the Barnsleys.
+Bodley for stained glass for All Saints Church in Selsley, which therefore contains work by Burne-Jones, Rossetti, Madox Brown, Philip Webb and Morris himself.
+Rodmarton is one of the last country houses to be built and furnished in a traditional style, by hand with local stone, local timber and local craftsmen.
+Cotswold Farm was extended for the Birchall family by Sidney Barnsley in 1926, who also took over supervision of the works at Rodmarton after his brother Ernest’s death.
+There are many details in the Arts & Crafts style, such as the Burne-Jones window in the Dining room, and iron and woodwork on the staircase and doors throughout the house.

 Chipping Campden, Madresfield.
 In 1902 C.R.
 Ashbee and his Guild of Handicraft arrived in the hitherto quiet village of Chipping Campden.
 Here they set up workshops, some of which survive to this day, and their lives and skills are celebrated in a small museum.
 The Guild’s most important commission was the library for Lord Beauchamp at Madresfield Court, an ancient moated manor house sympathetically extended in the 19th century.
 At the same time the Birmingham Group led by Henry Payne decorated and furnished Madresfield’s celebrated chapel that so enchanted Evelyn Waugh, a family friend.